 Aldi stores can be found in Queensland, Western Australia, Victoria, New South Wales and Australian Capital Territory.
 Apparently Lidl will be opening stores soon too.

 IGA (Independent Grocers for Australia) stores are independently owned.
 There are about 1400 IGA’s across Australia.

 Kmart is addictive.
 It sells loads of really cheap stuff!
 Their homeware section is really good.
 They also sell clothes, sports equipment, outdoor stuff, toys, books, games etc etc

-For an example of costs we bought a kettle for $15, a toaster for $15, rice cooker $14, steamer $39, sandwich maker $15.
+For an example of costs we bought a kettle for $15, a toaster for $15, a rice cooker $14, a steamer $39, a sandwich maker $15.
 Their kitchen section is excellent and cheap!